 Tequila is very much linked to Mexico.
-To those who know the geography of Mexico and tequila well, the drink is specifically tied to the state of Jalisco.
-Jalisco is found in the western part of Mexico and this is where you can find the cities Puerto Vallarta and Guadalajara.
+For those who know the geography of Mexico and tequila well, the drink is specifically tied to the state of Jalisco.
+Jalisco is found in the western part of Mexico and is where you can find the cities of Puerto Vallarta and Guadalajara.
 These are the two places where some of the best tequilas are produced.
-Similar to the drinks Champagne and Cognac – which are named after the region where they were invented – tequila’s name is from a town called Tequila.
+Similar to the drinks Champagne and Cognac, which are named after the regions where they were invented, Tequila’s name comes from a town called Tequila.

 There are numerous types of agave.
 Mexico is home to over 200 types of agave, for instance.
 Despite the vast number of agave kinds, only the Blue Weber Agave is used for tequila production.
-Back in 1905, a German botanist by the name of Franz Weber classified the plant, thus its name.
-Most people assume the agave belongs to the cactus family but it is in fact a member of the Amaryllis family.
+In 1905, a German botanist by the name of Franz Weber classified the plant, thus its name.
+Most people assume the agave belongs to the cactus family, but it is in fact a member of the Amaryllis family.

 The juice of the agave is extracted and allowed to ferment.
-Double distilling is involved.
-Afterward, the drink is stored in containers before they can be bottled.
-You can also find some tequila products with added flavour like lemon, pomegranate or almond.
+Double distillation is involved.
+Afterward, the drink is stored in containers until it can be bottled.
+You can also find some tequila products with added flavors like lemon, pomegranate, or almond.

 Pure Agave Tequila

-Tequila drinks are classified into two categories.
-The first type is pure agave tequila that is produced from the Blue Weber Agave plant.
-Some of the choicest tequilas in the world are made this way.
-Tequilas in this category are the best tasting.
-They are furthermore sought because of how most people don’t develop a hangover the day after imbibing.
+Tequila drinks are classified into two categories: The first type is pure agave tequila, which is produced at the Blue Weber Agave plant.
+Some of the world’s choice tequilas are made this way.
+The tequilas in this category are the best tasting.
+They are also sought after because of how most people don’t develop a hangover the day after imbibing.

 Because of these qualities, tequilas in this category are the most expensive.
-You will know them by checking the label which should state “100% Agave”.
-When purchasing pure Agave Tequila, bear in mind that labels that state things like “100% agave distilled” or “pure natural, distilled agave” are not the same as pure Agave Tequilas.
+You will know them by checking the label, which should state “100% Agave.”
+When purchasing pure agave tequila, bear in mind that labels that state things like “100% agave distilled” or “pure natural, distilled agave” are not the same as pure agave tequila.

-The second type of tequila is what’s known as mixed or blended.
+The second type of tequila is what’s known as “mixed” or “blend”.
 These tequilas are produced with at least 51% Blue Weber Agave.
-The rest of the volume is made of sugarcane or corn sugars.
+The rest of the volume is made of sugarcane or corn sugar.
 One famous tequila brand produced this way is Jose Cuervo.

 Various Brands and Methods

-Lovers of this drink can pick from many brands, most of which are made in about 150 registered Mexican companies.
-You’ll find that the tequila produced by these various brands differ in terms of agave used, yeast or micro-organisms used during fermentation, production processes, equipment employed during the distillation process and also the aging methods.
-Tequilas from both categories are typically sold in 5 categories based on the age of the drink age.
-These five categories are Gold, Blanco, Anejo, Reposado and Extra Anejo.
+Lovers of this drink can pick from many brands, most of which are made by about 150 registered Mexican companies.
+You’ll find that the tequila produced by these various brands differs in terms of agave used, yeast or micro-organisms used during fermentation, production processes, equipment employed during the distillation process, and also aging methods.
+Tequilas from both categories are typically sold in five categories based on the age of the drinker.
+These five categories are: Gold, Blanco, Anejo, Reposado and Extra Anejo.

-This law made sure that only Mexico can claim the use of the word “Tequila” in the world stage.
-Also, the declaration ensured that only drinks made with Blue Weber Agave grown in specific areas can be labelled “Tequila”.
-Since Mexico is a member of the Paris Convention for the Protection of Industrial Property, World Trade Organization (WTO) plus certain other International Treaties like NAFTA, the nation was able to protect the standards of tequila production.
+This law made sure that only Mexico could claim the use of the word “tequila” on the world stage.
+Also, the declaration ensured that only drinks made with Blue Weber Agave grown in specific areas can be labelled “Tequila.”
+Since Mexico is a member of the Paris Convention for the Protection of Industrial Property, the World Trade Organization (WTO) and certain other international treaties like NAFTA, the nation was able to protect the standards of tequila production.
 Anyone who wants to be involved in tequila production is required to obtain a license or permit from the government of Mexico.

-Whether you love or hate tequila you must admit it has a very interesting history and production.
-The next time you enjoy a shot of Patron or sip a refreshing Margarita made of Jose Cuervo tequila, remember its historical roots while enjoying the distinctive flavor.
+Whether you love or hate tequila, you must admit it has a very interesting history and production.
+The next time you enjoy a pricey shot of Patron or sip a refreshing Margarita made of cheaper Jose Cuervo tequila, remember its historical roots while enjoying its distinctive flavor.